Meeting Time: January 31, 2023 at 5:00pm PST

 • Default_avatar

-Jeff Frank over 1 year ago
+Jeff Frank almost 2 years ago

 Use of quasi-military grade equipment in our city exceeds the scope of what I want our police force doing.
 If Sac Police needs that level of equipment, call in the National Guard.